Minimally-invasive intestinal monitoring

-The only recourse to recovery for individuals suffering from celiac disease (CD) is a life-long adherence to a gluten-free diet (GFD).
-However, a majority of individuals with CD do not appear to recover well under a GFD.
+A majority of individuals with CD do not recover well under a GFD.
 Furthermore, there is still no effective means for monitoring the intestinal health of a recovering celiac other than an invasive biopsy and even that method is prone to interpretive analysis.
 This problem is particularly acute in the United States where recent studies have shown that more than 50% of adult celiac patients have persistent villous atrophy.

-For disease management we are extending and commercializing a successful clinical study for a metabolic marker compound that can measure the state of recovery of a celiac patient undergoing a GFD.
+For disease management we are currently in a clinical study for a metabolic marker compound that can measure the state of recovery of a celiac patient undergoing a GFD.
+This study follows a very successful proof of concept trial.
 This is a unique capability for which there are no other effective diagnostics.